srdjan-capkun/srdjan-capkun.github.io/README.md

 *   **Chair:** Zurich Information Security and Privacy Center (ZISC)
 *   **Fellow:** IEEE Fellow (Class of 2023)
 *   **Grants:** ERC Consolidator Grant for secure positioning in wireless networks

+  This is a personal site; the postings on this site are my own and do not necessarily reflect the views of my employer.